 After attending the University of Notre Dame as a philosophy student, Wu-Bower joined Chef Paul Kahan’s culinary team at avec as a cook.
 A few years later he opened The Publican as Sous Chef, and there under the careful watch of Brian Huston, learned what it meant to be a chef.
 Wu-Bower stayed with The Publican until it outgrew its space, crossing Green Street to help open Publican Quality Meats, where he served as Executive Sous Chef of both kitchens.
 Wu-Bower then returned to avec as Chef de Cuisine, where he embraced the restaurant’s core cuisine while making the menu his own.
 In 2013, Wu-Bower embarked on his biggest challenge to date, opening Nico Osteria.
 There, he combines his love of fresh seafood and ingredient-driven fare to produce a singularly memorable dining experience.

 Originally from Austin, TX, Anthony Falco moved to Seattle after barely graduating from high school.
 He started a web design company at the age of 19, a bar at 21, and a restaurant at 23.
 After all three failed, he moved to NYC.
 He bartended in Williamsburg, and cooked at Pulino’s in Manhattan and Vinegar Hill in Brooklyn.
-He started working at Roberta’s making pizza from the restaurant’s opening.
-For nine years, he built the Roberta’s brand and oversaw its Pizza Program, Art Department, Mobile Division, and created and grew the Roberta’s Frozen Pizza Company.
+Former pizza czar at Roberta’s.
 Since 2017 he has become a full time International Consultant specializing in natural fermentation, wood fired cooking and pizza.